w3f/polkadot-wiki/docs/learn/learn-cross-consensus.md

 Cross-Consensus Message Format or XCM for short is a consensus agnostic, messaging protocol which allows Substrate based chains to communicate with eachother.
 Simply, it's a programming language that allows protocol developers to define the type of data which their chains can send and recieve packed in a VM that allows for custom execution.
-The format is flexible and extensible, allowing for any kinds of data to be passed around a network of chains that have implemented XCM.
+The format defines useful structures that makes sense for cross consensus messaging such as defining locations and assets via pre defined data structures like `MultiLocaiton` and `MultiAsset` .

 :::caution
 Currently XCM v2 is deployed on Polkadot and v3 is currently in development.
 And there is a chance